How I Found My Book Cover Artist

 Period.

-I have attached a downloadable Google Sheets files that I used to find my perfect artist.
+I have attached a downloadable Google Sheets file that I used to find my perfect artist.

 Step One: I Raided the Bookstore

-I walked into the bookstore armed with caffeine and spite for bad design.
-I wasn’t browsing.
-I was hunting.
+I walked into the bookstore armed with caffeine and a fierce disdain for bad design.
+I wasn’t browsing; I was hunting!
 I picked up every book that made me pause with that little flutter of “ooooh.”
 At the back of each one, I checked the credits page.
 Nine times out of ten, the cover artist is listed unless the publisher locked them behind some corporate vault.
-Cowards.
+Cowards!

 If the artist was credited, I took a picture of the info.
-No shame.
-Then later, I looked them up, stalked their portfolios like an ex with something to prove, and started building my master list.
+No shame in my game!
+Later, I looked them up and stalked their portfolios like an ex with something to prove.
+I started building my master list.

 Step Two: I Made a Damn Spreadsheet